Basis Reference Technique

 Overview

-The central feature of the BRT is that the definition of all actuarial assumptions for any given Assumption Set is extracted from the Cells and is consolidated in a new Basis Reference Technique database object in AXIS.
-The reference database of assumptions provides a generic rules-based approach to defining actuarial assumptions according to model "segment" (i.e. any portion of the model sharing attributes such as product line, plan, features, era, and risk class characteristics of the insured which in turn determine the actuarial assumptions).
+The central feature of the BRT is that the definition of assumptions for any given Actuarial Assumption Set and Product Features Section is extracted from the Cells/seriatim records and is consolidated in a new Basis Reference Rules Database object in AXIS.
+This Rules Database provides a generic rules-based approach to defining actuarial assumptions and product features according to model "segment" (i.e. any portion of the model sharing attributes such as product line, plan, features, era, and risk class characteristics of the insured which in turn determine the actuarial assumptions).
 These rules can then be applied consistently across multiple AXIS applications regardless of model structure or Cell naming.
-This database of assumption rules also becomes an accessible, archivable, and authoritative specification of the actuarial assumption basis being used for each purpose at any given point in time.
+This Rules Database also becomes an accessible, archivable, and authoritative specification of the actuarial assumption basis and product features being used for each purpose at any given point in time.

 Anticipated Benefits of Using Basis Reference Technique